-I've been so happy with my outdoor Smartwool skirt (discussed below), that I knew I needed a slightly dressier indoor version of it.
+I've been so happy with my Smartwool skirt (discussed below), that I knew I needed a slightly dressier indoor spring/fall version.
 So when I came upon this Krimson and Klover 100% merino wool skirt, in a mountain ski town, I was just tickled.
 It's been a perfect layering piece.
 And I love what this company stands for: Slow, intentional fashion.

 The Smartwool Corbet 120 Skirt has been a lifesaver.
 Initially a splurge purchase (because it's such an attractive cut, which is hard to find, but spendy), it's turned into one of my wisest choices.
 It fits over base layers, tights, and outer layers.
 Some even wear it running.
 It's amazing how well it protects against the weather.
 I've had mine for several years, wear it near daily in the winter, and it still looks new.
 BONUS: It folds tiny and flat.